rubyeffect/faceauth/README.md

 RubyEffect builds intuitive, live and elegant software that solves real world problems.
 We love open source and it's community.

 Liked this gem?
 You may also like the articles we post on our [blog](http://blog.rubyeffect.com).
-Please do check
+Please do check.

 We would love to work on your ideas and see them grow.
 Say hello @ http://rubyeffect.com/contact